debianchef/101/uncle_debian_notes_on_foundry.md

 ![alt text](image.png)

+# Project Layout

 We can see that some starter files has been downloaded in our workspace.
 Lets walkthrough :

- 1. The `/lib` folder is where all  downloaded libraries or dependancies  will be placed.
+ 1. The `/lib` folder is where all  downloaded libraries  will be stored. (dependencies are stored as git submodules)

  2. The  `/script` folder is where we will be writing our deploy script.

- 3. The `/src` folder is where we will be writing our contract (main project dir)
+ 3. The `/src` folder is where we will be writing our contract (default directory for contracts)

- 4. The `/test` folder is where we will be writing test for all the contracts.
+ 4. The `/test` folder is where we will be writing test for all the contracts.(default directory for tests)

 We can also see that there are files inside these folders with `.sol` extentions.
 These files are solidity files

-Now lets go ahead and create a new file `MyHelloWorld.sol` in the `/src` folder and type the contract code  .
-Note that the name does not matter.
-You can name it anything.

 ![alt text](image-1.png)